 In Australia, limited awareness of dementia in people from culturally and linguistically diverse (CALD) backgrounds often results in delayed diagnosis, poorer prognosis, and a higher burden of care on families and health systems.

-Moving Pictures, an innovative multi-media project, aims to change this through the production of 15 short films co-produced with people from CALD backgrounds.
+Moving Pictures, an innovative multi-media project, aims to change this through the production of short films co-produced with people from CALD backgrounds.
 The Moving Pictures team has so far produced 15 short films with Hindi-, Tamil-, Mandarin-, Cantonese- and Arabic-speaking communities.
 For each language, there are three films: Detection and Diagnosis, Navigating Care, and the Carer Journey.
 The Moving Pictures films are based on the stories and lived experiences of carers of people living with dementia, and the expert views of key service providers.
 In the next phase of the project, Moving Pictures II, we are working with the Greek-, Spanish-, Italian-, and Vietnamese-speaking communities to co-produce an additional 12 films which will be completed by the end of 2020.

 Moving Pictures is supported by funding from the Australian Government under the Department of Health The Dementia and Aged Care Service (DACS) initiative.